brave/vault/documentation/Principles.md

       }
     }

-The procedure for generating the `envelope` and `payload` properties are the same, with one exception: there is both a `payload.encryptedData` property and a `payload.plaintextData` property.
+The procedure for generating the `header` and `payload` properties are the same, with one exception: there is both a `payload.encryptedData` property and a `payload.plaintextData` property.
 The latter is an arbitrary JSON object with plaintext information.